 In surveys, 42 percent of lesbian, gay, and bisexual people, and 78 percent of transgender people, have reported experiencing discrimination or harassment on the job because of who they are.
 The Equality Act does offer protections for straight and cisgender people as well, though — while discrimination on the basis of being cis or heterosexual is rare, the act would make it illegal to refuse a job, housing, etc., to someone simply because he or she is straight.
 And discrimination and harassment can take place because of someone’s perceived identity in addition to their true one, or because of their association with someone of a certain identity.
 So if you’re experiencing trouble at work because you’re perceived to be lesbian or you’re standing up for LGBTQ rights, the act would provide redress.

-The legislation would also clarify the definition of sex under Title IX of the Civil Rights Act, which bans sex discrimination.
+The legislation would also clarify the definition of sex under Title VII of the Civil Rights Act, which bans sex discrimination.
 It would assure that discrimination on the basis of sex includes discrimination on the basis of sexual orientation and gender identity, including sex characteristics and intersex traits, as well as on the basis of sex stereotypes or on the basis of pregnancy, childbirth, or a related medical condition.
 The Equal Employment Opportunity Commission and several federal courts have embraced this expanded definition of sex discrimination, but the U.S. Supreme Court has yet to rule on the issue, so the definition is not yet enshrined in federal law — which is what the Equality Act would do.
 There are a couple of places in existing civil rights law where there aren't prohibitions on sex discrimination — those covering public accommodations and federally funded programs — and the Equality Act would add sex discrimination there, Warbelow points out.

 In addition, the act would expand the types of public accommodations covered by antidiscrimination law.
 This would include those listed in recent civil rights laws, such as the Americans With Disabilities Act — retailers, health care providers, transportation services, and adoption agencies, among others.
 The Civil Rights Act, Warbelow notes, reflects the types of venues where there were concerns about discrimination in the 1960s, such as restaurants and public swimming pools, but worries about discrimination in retail establishments, taxi services, and other areas have surfaced in more recent years.